Attraction 3 / 57

 Place Charles de Gaulle

-The arch is located at the end of the Champs-Elysées, in the middle of the Place Charles de Gaulle, a large circular square from which no less than 12 streets emanate.
-The streets are named after French military leaders.
+The arch is located at the end of the Champs-Élysées, in the middle of the Place Charles de Gaulle, a large circular square from which no less than twelve streets radiate.
+This star-shaped design gave the square its original name: Place de l’Étoile (square of the star).
+The square was renamed Place Charles de Gaulle in 1970, after the death of the French President Charles de Gaulle.
+Most of the avenues emanating from the square are named after French military leaders.

 View over Paris from the Arc de Triomphe

-The top of the arch features a viewing platform from where you have great views of La Defense, the Champs-Elysées and the Sacré-Coeur.
-Make sure you take one of the underpasses to the arch, it is too dangerous to try and cross the street.
-There is no elevator in the arch, so be prepared to walk up 234 steps.
+The top of the arch features a terrace from where you have great views of La Défense, the Champs-Élysées and the Sacré-Cœur.
+Make sure you take one of the underpasses to the arch (one entrance is at the Champs-Élysées, the other at the opposite end of the square); it is too dangerous to try and cross the street.